veillette/physics-book/contents/ch29PhotonEnergiesAndTheElectomagneticSpectrum.md

 light.
 Since individual photons interact with individual atoms, it is nearly impossible to have two photons absorbed simultaneously to reach a large energy step.
-Because of its lower photon energy, visible light can sometimes pass through many kilometers of a substance, while higher frequencies like UV, x ray, and $$\gamma $$ rays are absorbed, because they have sufficient photon energy to ionize the material.
+Because of its lower photon energy, visible light can sometimes pass through many kilometers of a substance, while higher frequencies like UV, X-ray, and $$\gamma $$ rays are absorbed, because they have sufficient photon energy to ionize the material.